dhaneshraju/Feedforward-Neural-Network/README.md

 Optimizer
 Explore the code in final_feed_forward_neural_network.py and adjust the hyperparameters accordingly.
-Which the above code runs only for the Neural Network I integrated this Nueral Network with the Lunar Landers game, i usec this network to land the lander in the specific spot automatically without any human interventions
+Which the above code runs only for the Neural Network I integrated this Nueral Network with the Lunar Landers game, i use this network to land the lander in the specific spot automatically without any human interventions
 (5/20 attempts) Still working in the model.

 The below image shows the example of the game: